-‘Like a prophetess-professor’ (Latitudes, 2023), artist and writer Crystal Bennes critically and poetically examines knowledge systems and power structures.
-Using a method that often begins with feminist reinterpretations of archival histories or myths, her way of working makes essential, often surprising, connections between science, history, capitalism, colonialism, gender and political power.
+Artist and writer Crystal Bennes critically examines suppressed histories, knowledge systems and power structures.
+Using a method that often begins with feminist reinterpretations of archival traces or myths, her way of working makes essential, often surprising, connections between science, history, capitalism, colonialism, gender and political power.
+For Bennes, the artist is a Hermes-like figure that moves across multiple worlds, occupying a position that Michel Serres refers to as ‘the Northwest Passage’, the treacherous in-between.
+Her practice is committed to the essai (n, French: try, attempt, trial) form in thinking, writing, making and doing and seeks to reveal artistic and other forms of knowledge production to to be fragmented, contested, situated, contingent, subjective, and in constant negotiation.

 Her publications, artworks and installations range from Jacquard textiles woven with computer punchcard programmes to photobooks knitting together links between early computing, nuclear weapons and women computer programmers.
 They include the pseudo-archaeological recreation of a nineteenth-century Roman hay meadow, a story of unintentional plant migration; a wide-ranging investigation of one of the only human-made chemicals that both nourishes and destroys us: fertiliser; and a performance installation featuring a Pythia-like oracle that speaks of corrupt global commodities traders.